Pureblueessentialsorg/pureblueessentials.com.au/content/shop/hamper04/index.md

 width: 15
 ---
 A beautiful collection of handcrafted items for a special person's home or - of course - for your home.
 Bundled up into a natural drawstring bag.

 Five eco-friendly items that will help to keep you and your home healthy and relaxed.
+Smaller that our other hampers, its still a wonderful luxury hamper for yourself or as a beautiful eco-friendly gift.

 **C﻿ontains:**